Boscán Field

 The Boscán Oil Field is located 40 km southwest of Maracaibo, Venezuela, and covers an area of about 660 square kilometers (240 square miles).
 The field produces a 10.5 degree API gravity crude oil from the Eocene Misoa Formation locally called the Boscán Formation.
 Current estimates of oil in place are greater than 25 billion barrels of oil.

 The field was discovered in 1946 by Chevron with drilling of the Zulia 7F-1 well (renamed BN-257) which tested 730 oilbbl/d.
 This well encountered reservoir section very close to the Boscán east bounding fault at about 5900 ft measured depth (MD).
 Production began in 1947.
+Coastal and mixed-swamp plants are considered to have been the basis of the oil being formed.

 The field is currently operated by the Empresa Mixta Petroboscan, a joint venture between Petroleos de Venezuela (PDVSA) and Chevron.

 Stratigraphy

 The stratigraphic section at Boscán Field consists of sands and shales of Oligocene and Eocene ages deposited in a tidally-influenced fluvial-deltaic depositional setting.
 The Oligocene sediments are commonly non-oil bearing and are dominantly shaley.
 The Eocene sands are part of the Misoa Formation and form the producing reservoir section locally known as the Boscán Formation.